agape-openscience/agapeWebsite/content/project/AgapeMOOC/index.md

 The MOOC is developed as an independent work under Agape initiative.
 This is the first project of Agape and we focused on the creation of a massive online open course (MOOC) created by early career researchers (ECRs) for ECRs and other academics.
 The content of the MOOC is reviewed and beta-tested.
 The current version was launched in February 2023.

+The MOOC has multiple surveys to gauge the requirements of open science enthusiasts and their experience with our MOOC for continuous improvement.
+We would like to collect feedback from diverse communities though the activities mentioned above.

 This book is created using **R Markdown** and **bookdown**.

-More details regarding the template and resources developed for this mooc is listed under open source resources.
+More details regarding the template and resources developed for this mooc is listed under the * [Templates](../Templates/)*.